helium/HIP/0032-validator-node-security-implementation.md

 # Drawbacks
 [drawbacks]: #drawbacks

 The implementation of security improvements to the current protocol and codebase can incur a delay in the projected release of validators on mainnet, which was slated for Q2 2021.
 The importance of having a solid and secure implementation outweighs this aspect, in our opinion.
+As of the 29th of June, it has been announced that validators will activate on mainnet on the 7th of July.
+This drawback is therefore no longer relevant and can be replaced with requiring a set of private or public tests on testnet).

 ## Option 1: Sentry Nodes